Amid calls for a Windows bug status dashboard, Microsoft belatedly agrees to build one

 Her call for a Windows problem depository surfaced this week, when on Nov.
 11 she said one of the two things she most wants from Windows 10 is "a console to track issues and get the current condition of resolutions."

 Others had voiced similar demands earlier: On Nov.
 9, ZDNet's Ed Bott blasted Microsoft for staying mum for weeks as it wrestled with the Windows 10 October 2018 Update, aka the 1809 feature upgrade.

 "In the Windows-as-a-service era, it's perfectly understandable that problems will occasionally crop up," Bott wrote.
 "But customers have a right to expect prompt, accurate notification when those problems occur, and Microsoft is failing badly in that responsibility."

 Bott deplored the lack of a single destination for Windows issues, noting that services such as Azure and Office 365 boast status dashboards.

 "Mainstream customers running a released version of Windows shouldn't have to spend hours hunting down information about issues and updates," Bott argued.

 Bradley cited an example of how customers, including enterprise IT staff and administrators, had to glean information from multiple sources.
-"Take for example KB4462933, last updated (Nov.
-8).
+"Take for example KB4462933, last updated (8 November).
 When that was released it did not list the file association bug as a known issue.

-(On) Nov.
-8, it was updated (to acknowledge that flaw) but yet you have to dig through (multiple) KB (documents) scanning for changes.
+(On) 8 November, it was updated (to acknowledge that flaw) but yet you have to dig through (multiple) KB (documents) scanning for changes.

 "Nowhere in plain English do we get a status report of what's going on with Windows 10.
 It's unreasonable to have to constantly monitor Windows 10 update history KB pages and see if the known issues have changed," Bradley contended.

 Like Bott, Bradley wondered why Microsoft did not create a consolidated dashboard, portal or even web page to back up its talk of Windows-as-a-Service, or WaaS.

 "Why can't we have something like this?" she asked, pointing to a page of "solutions to known issues" for the Outlook email client.
 "Office does it.
 Why not Windows?"

 Microsoft claimed it's on it.

 "We plan to add a Windows update status dashboard in the coming year to provide more information on any issues that lead to update blocks," Cable said.

 "For this current October Update rollout we will be providing regular updates for notable issues on the public Window 10 update history page."
 An editor's note at the end of the post said that the mention of a dashboard was "erroneously left out of this post."

 That update history page had been named by Bott as the "closest equivalent" to a status dashboard for Windows 10.